Teddy55Codes/Blog/Posts/24.01/dotnet-aot-compilation.md

 ## Availability
 Support for AOT compilation was [moved from experimental in .NET 7 preview 2](https://devblogs.microsoft.com/dotnet/announcing-dotnet-7-preview-2/).
 But in .NET 7 support for AOT was limited to console apps and class libraries.\
-In .NET 8 this support was expanded and also includes support for many ASPNET application types.
+In .NET 8 this support was expanded and also includes support for many ASP.NET application types.
-More about ASPNET AOT compatibility and performance can be found [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/native-aot?view=aspnetcore-8.0).
+More about ASP.NET AOT compatibility and performance can be found [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/native-aot?view=aspnetcore-8.0).
 In .NET 8 AOT compilation can also be used in some UI Frameworks.
 [Avalonia UI](https://www.avaloniaui.net/) and the [Uno Platform](https://platform.uno/) both support AOT compilation.
 AOT was also mentioned in the [WPF Roadmap 2023](https://github.com/dotnet/wpf/blob/main/roadmap.md) as a long term goal.